vaidyakhil/Good-Reads/android/Android.md

 ### Gradle and build Processes

+* Maven: Is a project management tool / Build automation tool for java, and uses something called project object model which uses a xml file to store all configurations.
+* Maven repositories are where all the dependancies lib code is fetched from.
+* Gradle: Developed as enhancement to maven, takes care for runnnig tasks, dependaciy management, build automation etc..
+It uses groovy for the project configuration files rather than xml based model as maven does.

 *	The build process has 3 phases: initialization, configuration and execution

 *	initialization involves gradle identifying multiple projects (read modules) that need to build